MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Add-AdfsCertificate.md

 ## INPUTS

-### None
+### System.String

+A string object is received by the *Thumbprint* parameter.

 ## OUTPUTS

-### None
+### Microsoft.IdentityServer.PowerShell.Resources.ServiceCertificate

+Returns the new ServiceCertificate object when the *PassThru* parameter is specified.
+By default, this cmdlet does not generate any output.

 ## NOTES
-* Active Directory Federation Services (AD FS) 2.0 uses certificates for issuing and receiving tokens, publishing federation metadata and communicating through Secure Sockets Layer (SSL).
+* Active Directory Federation Services (AD FS) uses certificates for issuing and receiving tokens, publishing federation metadata and communicating through Secure Sockets Layer (SSL).

 ## RELATED LINKS